kogunlu/kogunlu/README.md

 ### It's great to see you here!
-I am a full-time IT recruiter who is curious about not only coding and also computer science as a whole.
+I am a full-time IT recruiter who is curious about not only coding but also computer science as a whole.

 I have been self-learning software development with the languages of Java, Kotlin, and database management with PostgreSQL.